There’s more to the modest duffle bag than you may think.

 The soft sides are also forgiving, allowing you to cram a ton of stuff or awkwardly shaped items inside the compartments.

-And, usually, they still have the option for duffle carry with handles, a crossbody strap, and sometimes even backpack straps.
+Usually, they still have the option for duffle carry with handles, a crossbody strap, and sometimes even backpack straps.
 That means you can carry or maneuver the bags over uneven/difficult terrain.
 You won’t have to be that person huffing and puffing as you attempt to drag your suitcase across sandy beaches or cobblestone streets.
 No one wants to be that person.

 How to Pick the Perfect Rolling Duffle: